Two Services – 9:15 am – 10:30 am and 11:00 am – 12:15 pm

 Visitors are always welcome at UUCW and in our religious education sessions.
 Please stop at the Visitor’s Table in the church lobby on any Sunday that you are visiting, and you will be directed to the appropriate group rooms.
 For your child’s safety, all visitors to our religious education program must fill out a visitor sign-in form.
 Email addresses are appreciated!

 You do not need to be members of the church to register, but all who frequently use the religious education program are expected to make a financial contribution to UUCW and to volunteer in some capacity in the program.
 Please check with the Director of Religious Education to determine the most appropriate group placement for your child.
-Register online on the link to the left.
+Register online on the button below.